xlandscape/xOffFieldSoilRisk/docs/getstarted/getstarted.md

 ### Jupyter Notebooks

-The ***analysis* folder** contains Jupyter notebooks which can analyze and visualize the output of xBeeForage. *requirements.txt* lists python packages necessary to run the Jupyter notebooks in this folder.
+The ***analysis* folder** contains Jupyter notebooks which can analyze and visualize the output of xSR. *requirements.txt* lists python packages necessary to run the Jupyter notebooks in this folder.

 #### *xBF_write_csv.ipynb*